frostoven/Cosmosis/CONTRIBUTING.md

 * Please consider testing your changes on both Windows and Linux.
 It isn't a strict requirement, but makes PRs to master easier for those who test the proposed changes because some small issues will already have been caught.

+#### Conventions
+When creating an object that [] please try to define it somewhere with null values. `core.js -> $gameView` and `[cam] -> ctrl` are examples of this.
+This has 2 advantages:
+* Any semi-decent IDE will produce full auto-completion and documentation.
+* Other coders know what kind of structure to expect.

 #### Gotchas and problems